Alice Lok Cahana: Early life

 Alice Lok Cahana was born in Sárvár, Hungary in 1929.
 She first learned to draw in a Jewish high school (Jewish students were forbidden to attend public schools at the time).
 In 1944 she and her entire family were transported to Auschwitz as part of the massive deportation of Hungarian Jews.

-While interning at Guben concentration camp, Lok Cahana made her first work of art in response to the Nazis mandating the children to decorate the barracks for Christmas.
+While imprisoned at Guben concentration camp, Lok Cahana made her first work of art in response to the Nazis mandating the children to decorate the barracks for Christmas.
 In an interview with an art historian, Lok Cahana explained, "There were no paper or pencils to make decorations; we practically had nothing except one broom to sweep the floor with.
 We were about 24 children in our barrack.
 I decided we should choreograph ourselves into a living candelabra and hold the pieces of the broom as a part of this sculpture.
 We won a prize – each of us a little can of snails."

 Lok Cahana was liberated from Bergen-Belsen on April 15, 1945, where she was one of few who survived.
 After the war, she lived in Sweden from 1952 to 1957 before immigrating to the United States.
 In 1959, she settled in Houston, Texas.